Getting Started for Merchants

 The Order Desk Rule Builder is a powerful and customizable tool that lets you tell Order Desk exactly what to do with your orders based on the conditions you need to use.

 If you want to split orders, move orders, submit orders, email customers or vendors, add an item to your order (such as a gift), create a PDF, change the shipping method, add a timestamp, or do any other number of actions, you can make rules that will do this automatically for you.

 Create custom email templates for any event in your store.
-You can send emails to your customers, your vendors, your team or to yourself, and with Order Desk's rule builder, you can set these up to go out automatically.
-See the Working With Email Templates guide for more information.
+You can send emails to your customers, your vendors, your team or to yourself, and with Order Desk's Rule Builder, you can set these up to go out automatically.
+See the How to Work With Email Templates guide for more information.